brainworxx/lazyFxx-TYPO3-Extension/Documentation/Extending/Index.rst

 lazyFxx allows you to create your own image processing classes:

 - Create an extension, if you have not done so already.
 - Create a new class somewhere in the class folder of your extension.
 - Let this new class extend the :literal:`\\Brainworxx\\Lazyfxx\\Processors\\AbstractProcessor`
 - Name your class XyzProcessor, where you can use whatever name you want, followed with :literal:`Processor`
 - The filename must be the same as the class name.

 This new processor class needs three different methods:

 1. getMyName()
 ^^^^^^^^^^^^^^

-lazyFxx uses this method to dynamically generate the TCA fpr the file reference.
+lazyFxx uses this method to dynamically generate the TCA for the file reference.

 .. code-block:: php